Your Free Guide to Grants

 Veterans who are temporarily living with a family member and who qualify for the SAH or SHA grant may also qualify for a Temporary Residence Adaptation (TRA) grant.
 This grant provides one-time payment veterans can use to adapt a family member’s home to fit their needs.

 The total amount of TRA grant money a veteran may receive depends on whether he or she qualifies for an SAH or SHA grant.
-The list below includes TRA maximum amounts, which are valid through September 30, 2024:
+The list below includes TRA maximum amounts, which are valid for FY 2024:

 • Qualify for an SAH grant: total TRA award money cannot exceed $47,130